kyma-incubator/compass/docs/architecture/event-flows.md

 ![Management Plane Components](assets/external-event-flow.svg)

 1. The event is registered using **Management Plane** API with external event bus data.
-2. The **Agent** fetches the event and passes information to Knative Dispatcher.
+2. The **Agent** fetches the event and passes information to eventing system.
-3. Knative Dispatcher subscribes on external event bus.
+3. Eventing system subscribes on external event bus.
 4. The application publishes an event.